ecoyield-io/docs/terminology/ecoyield-gitbook-terminology.md

-# Terminology — Glossary of Key Terms
+# Terminology; Glossary of Key Terms

 EcoYield bridges the worlds of renewable infrastructure and decentralised finance.
 To make our model accessible, here is a clear